veloren/book/src/contributors/guides/adding-weapon-skills/guide.md

 Go to `voxygen/src/hud/img_ids.rs`.

 There is a section around line 140 listing all M1 and M2 icon locations.
 Add your skill here with the path to its icon.
-If your skill is going on the skillbar, add your skill/icon pair to the "Icons" section around line 270 instead.
+If your skill is going on the skill bar, add your skill/icon pair to the "Icons" section around line 270 instead.

 Go to `voxygen/src/hud/skillbar.rs`.